rodyonraskolnikov/Python_Sales_Analysis/README.md

 ## Import & Clean Up Data

-I begin by importing the required libraries and loading the dataset, followed by performing initial data cleaning to ensure high data quality.
+I began by importing the required libraries and loading the dataset, followed by performing initial data cleaning to ensure high data quality.

 ```python
 # Importing Libraries